-The company and the industry have grown rapidly, as the PBMs strive to save money for their customers by negotiating good deals for prescription drugs with networks of retail pharmacies, as well as by encouraging the use of cheaper generic drugs and home-delivered medications.
+The company and the industry have grown rapidly, as PBMs strive to save money for their customers by negotiating good deals for prescription drugs with networks of retail pharmacies, as well as by encouraging the use of cheaper generic drugs and home-delivered medications.
 Express Scripts also works to save clients' money by offering disease and medication management programs to help members avoid unnecessary medical expenses.

 Sales and Marketing

 The PBM industry has undergone rapid consolidation, a factor that has allowed Express Scripts to grow its sales and profits exponentially in recent years.
 Express Scripts had historically expanded its PBM operations through smaller purchases.
 It has also grown through organic measures, such as the addition of new customer contracts, as well as the extension of existing contracts to add new services.
 In addition, Express Scripts occasionally establishes new operating centers.
 In 2014 it opened a new office in St. Louis, and a new high-volume pharmacy fulfillment facility in Florence, New Jersey.
 The company has also been investing some $75 million in the improvement of two new data centers in Chicago and Piscataway, New Jersey.

 Another element of Express Scripts' PBM business that is experiencing higher consumer demand is specialty pharmacy subsidiary CuraScript.
 Through its primary operating unit, CuraScript Specialty Pharmacy (or CuraScript SP), the subsidiary provides home distribution of specialty prescriptions (primarily injectable biotech drugs that require special packaging and handling); the unit also delivers to doctors' offices and other health care providers.

 The company has also exited certain lines of business as it grows in the PBM arena.
 In 2013 it sold parts of its United BioSource consulting operations related to health economics, research, and analytics.
 It also sold its acute therapies infusion business, which was part of its PBM segment.